-If the fund does not use EFTPS, deposit fund income tax payments (and estimated tax payments) with Form 8109.
-Do not send deposits directly to an IRS office.
-Mail or deliver the completed Form 8109 with the payment to a qualified depositary for Federal taxes or to the Federal Reserve bank (FRB) servicing the fund's geographic area.
-Make checks or money orders payable to that depositary or FRB.
-To help ensure proper crediting, write the fund's employer identification number (EIN), the tax period to which the deposit applies, and "Form 1120-SF" on the check or money order.
+If the fund does not use EFTPS, deposit fund income tax payments (and estimated tax payments) with Form 8109, Federal Tax Deposit Coupon.
+If you do not have a preprinted Form 8109, use Form 8109-B to make deposits.
+You can get this form by calling 1-800-829-1040.
+Be sure to have your EIN ready when you call.

+Do not send deposits directly to an IRS office; otherwise, the fund may have to pay a penalty.
+Mail or deliver the completed Form 8109 with the payment to an authorized depository (i.e., a commercial bank or other financial institution authorized to accept Federal tax deposits).
+Make checks or money orders payable to that depositary.

+To help ensure proper crediting, write the fund's EIN, the tax period to which the deposit applies, and "Form 1120-SF" on your check or money order.
+Be sure to darken the "1120" box on the coupon.
 Records of these deposits will be sent to the IRS.

+If the fund prefers, it may mail the coupon and payment to: Financial Agent, Federal Tax Deposit Processing, P.O.
+Box 970030, St Louis, MO 63197.
+Make the check or money order payable to "Financial Agent."

-A penalty may be imposed if the deposits are mailed or delivered to an IRS office rather than to an authorized depositary or FRB.
-For more information on deposits, see the instructions in the coupon booklet (Form 8109) and Pub.
-583, Starting a Business and Keeping Records.
+For more information on deposits, see the coupon booklet (Form 8109) and Pub.
+583. Starting a Business and Keeping Records.